jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (c) there are other good grounds for considering that the applicant is likely in the future to fail to comply with the duties specified in section 40; or
   (d) subsection (3) applies to disqualify the person.
-(3) No person may be registered as an exporter unless— (a) they area New Zealand resident within the meaning of section OE 1 or section OE 2 of the Income Tax Act 1994; or (b) they have an agent who is a New Zealand resident within the meaning of those sections.
+(3) No person may be registered as an exporter unless— (a) they are a New Zealand resident within the meaning of section OE 1 or section OE 2 of the Income Tax Act 1994; or (b) they have an agent who is a New Zealand resident within the meaning of those sections.
 (4) For the purpose of assessing the matters specified in subsection (2), the Director-General may require an applicant to supply information additional to that contained in the application.
 (5) If the applicant fails to supply the information within 3 months after the request, or within such further time as the Director-General may allow, the application lapses.